Content Security Policy (CSP) Guide: From Permissive to Strict Without Breaking the App

 Content Security Policy (CSP) is one of the most powerful and often misunderstood defenses against a wide array of web vulnerabilities, particularly Cross-Site Scripting (XSS).
 While incredibly effective, implementing CSP can feel like walking a tightrope: too strict, and you break your site; too lenient, and you leave yourself exposed.

 The true challenge of CSP isn't just knowing it exists; it's crafting a policy that protects your users without disrupting legitimate site functionality.
-Get it right, and you gain a robust, browser-enforced shield against code injection attacks.
-Get it wrong, and you might inadvertently bring your site to a halt.
+Get it right, and you gain a browser-enforced shield against code injection attacks.
+Get it wrong, and you might bring your site to a halt before lunch.

 This guide will demystify CSP.
-We'll walk you through building effective policies, from a safe, reporting-only start to a strong, production-ready implementation.
-You'll learn how to leverage nonces, hashes, and strict-dynamic directives to protect your users from XSS, data exfiltration, and other critical threats, all while keeping your website running smoothly.
+We'll walk through building effective policies, from a safe, reporting-only start to a strong, production-ready implementation.
+You'll learn how to use nonces, hashes, and strict-dynamic to protect your users from XSS, data exfiltration, and other critical threats, all while keeping your site running smoothly.

 Table of Contents